hippiex/hippiex.github.io/_posts/2009-06-01-mysql-max_allowed_packet.markdown

 published: true
 ---

-This is just a little note on settings the `max_allowed_packet` in MySQL without rebooting it.
-I always forget how to do it when I need to change it quickly for something.
+This is just short post on settings the `max_allowed_packet` in MySQL without rebooting it.
+I always forget how to do it when I need to change it quickly for whatever reason.

 {% highlight  js %}
 set global max_allowed_packet = 32 * 1024 * 1024;